taimurmshah/personal-metrics/docs/prd_v1.md

 * **As a logged-in user during an active or paused session,** I want to tap "Stop" to end the current meditation session.
 * **As a logged-in user,** when I tap "Stop", I want the session start time, the final duration of the just-completed session, and the completion date/time to be automatically saved to my account history in the backend database (`Supabase`) via the API hosted on `Vercel`.
 * **As a logged-in user,** after stopping a session, I want the UI to return to the initial state (timer at `00:00:00`, "Start" button visible) so I can begin a new session if desired.
+* **As a logged-in user,** I want to see a small bar graph on the Timer screen summarising my meditation duration for each of the last seven days and my average daily time so that I can quickly gauge my recent consistency.
+* **As a logged-in user,** I want to tap that bar-graph panel to navigate to an Analytics screen so that I can explore my meditation data over different time periods (last week, last month, last 3 months, last 6 months, last year, last 3 years, last 5 years).
+* **As a logged-in user on the Analytics screen,** I want to select one of the predefined ranges and view a graph that aggregates my daily meditation time over that period so that I can understand my long-term trends.

 **4. Functional Requirements**